mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-6-18-pubsub-with-redis.md

 published: true
 ---
 _note 1_ Due to the complexity of the topic of PubSub and its implementation, this tutorial will be a multi-part series of articles.
-_note 2_ We'll use technologies like Python and Redis, but you everything discussed here is actually technology agnostic.
+_note 2_ We'll use technologies like Python and Redis, but everything discussed here is actually technology agnostic.
 In this article, we will
 - learn about the publ-sub architecture
 - discuss why and when it is useful